paolomonella/romualdus/README.md

 input.txt
 Temporary file in which the un-checked OCR from Garufi is put, so it can be processed by ocr.py

-Romualdus G vs A-punct-and-capital-ignored.xml Parallel segmentation method output from JuxtaCommons, with punctuation and capitals ignored.
-Version 1.0: produced from g.xml and a.xml without further edits.
-Version 2.0: produced from a_juxta.xml (numbers normalized) and g_juxta.xml (j's transformed into i's)

-temp_g.xml
+temp.xml
-Temporary file in which the OCR from Garufi is put, so it can be exported into g.xml
+Temporary file in which the OCR from Garufi or Bonetti is put, so it can be exported into g.xml or bonetti.xml

-x.xml
-A copy of g.xml in which I added <app>s 'by hand' with the help of "vim -d"

-y--ms_a.xml
-A 'foo' copy of a.xml.
-I gave "vim -d x.xml y--ms_a.xml" to create the <app>s in x.xml

 ## JuxtaCommons links